 Executive Vice President and Chief Financial Officer

-Prior to joining NYCEDC, Kim served as chief financial officer and treasurer for the New Jersey Transit Corporation.
-Before joining New Jersey Transit she worked as a public finance banker for Banc of America Securities on P3 projects and transportation bond financings and as director of finance for the MTA, where she was responsible for all aspects of funding the MTA’s capital program funding and debt issuance.
+Before joining NYCEDC, Kim served as the chief financial officer and treasurer for the New Jersey Transit Corporation.
+Before joining New Jersey Transit, she worked as a public finance banker for Banc of America Securities on P3 projects and transportation bond financings and as director of finance for the MTA, where she was responsible for all aspects of funding the MTA’s capital program funding and debt issuance.
 Kim holds a bachelor’s degree in government finance from Wheaton College.

 Executive Vice President and General Counsel

-Prior to joining NYCEDC, Meredith worked at corporate law firms and as counsel to a multi-national engineering and construction company.
+Before joining NYCEDC, Meredith worked at corporate law firms and as counsel to a multi-national engineering and construction company.
 She also served as general counsel for the National Oceanic and Atmospheric Administration and as Chief of the Cable Services Bureau of the Federal Communications Commission.
-She is a graduate of Swarthmore College and received her juris doctor from Yale Law School.
+She is a graduate of Swarthmore College and received her Juris Doctor from Yale Law School.